komali2/blog/content/posts/stuff-you-gotta-do/index.md

 Just bake something, bring it over with a piece of paper with your phone number and email address on it, say hey, then say bye.
 Sneaky trick: they'll have to give you the plate back eventually, which means contacting you or coming over and knocking over on your door - once they do it once they'll be more comfortable with doing it in the future.
 Pro mode: "Oh just bring the plate back this weekend if you have time, we're having a BBQ."

+## Men: Wash Your Butthole

+I've had two separate doctor friends tell me that a shocking number of men they do prostate exams on have shit in their ass crack, especially older men.
+Apparently there was this homophobic fear of butthole touching among American men the last few generations.
+I've heard similar from veteran friends - lots of kids coming into bootcamp getting reamed for having skidmarks on their underwear.
+So, apparently this is a thing that needs to be told to some men: when you shower, you gotta wash your butthole.
+Washing means touching it, not vaguely letting water run on it.
+Soap on the hand, hand on the butthole.
+Do it.
+You'll smell better and, apparently, it reduces the chance you'll get hemorrhoids.
+While you're at it, wash your balls, I hear tell that a lot of guys got rank ass balls.
+The expectations for hygiene among western men has been too low for too long, we can't keep getting away with it.